data-henrik/cloud-project-onboarding-terraform/README.md

    ```
    terraform apply -var-file=../config.tfvars
    ```

+   At the end of a successful "apply", the script prints the App ID tenant ID, the region and the IBM API key.
+The three are required to configure the Python script later on.

 4. Go to the [IBM Cloud IAM settings for Identity Providers](https://cloud.ibm.com/iam/identity-providers) and create a new IdP (Identity Provider) based on the newly created App ID instance.
    ![Create an Identity Provider](images/Create_IdP.png)